Baby Carrier Positions By Age (0-24 m): A Quick Guide

 4 Main Types Of Baby Carrier Positions

-I became a mom for the first time in 2008.
-We had Avery.
-I was young (only 21 years old) and new to motherhood.
-It is the birth of a ‘MOM’ with her baby, right?
-My mom taught me about these babywearing carriers and positions.
+I became a mom for the first time in 2008, with Avery.
+I was 21 and had no idea what I was doing.
+It really is the birth of a ‘MOM’ alongside the baby, isn’t it?
+My own mom taught me about carriers and positions.

 In that phase, ‘Wraps and Slings’ became my BFFs!
 HAHA!
 Any mom can relate to this.

-From carrying Avery in soft cotton wraps on my chest to taking her on hikes in backpack carriers, these baby wearing positions helped me explore and enjoy the initial years of motherhood.
+From carrying Avery in soft cotton wraps on my chest to taking her out on trails in a framed backpack carrier years later, these positions carried me through the early years of motherhood.

 Types of Babywearing Positions With The Age:

-Babywearing is like an extra helping hand that carries your baby safely when you are occupied with work.
+Babywearing is an extra pair of hands that holds your baby safely while you get on with something else.

-With my first baby girl, Avery, I kept stressing about getting the wrap perfect.
-But honestly, it doesn’t have to be Instagram-worthy—just snug, safe, and cozy enough to kiss that little forehead.
+With Avery I kept stressing about getting the wrap perfect.
+It does not have to be Instagram-worthy.
+Snug, safe, and close enough to kiss that little forehead is the whole standard.

 - Front Inward Facing